Four days of camp over the September break, Monday 7 to Thursday 10 September, at New Bahru and Katong Point.

 Our camps are drop-off only, so children can focus on drawing and sketching without distractions.

-Cat Portrait [Canvas Painting]
+Pokémon [Canvas Painting]

 Select one of our studios and click the camp icon for more information

-Keep young artists engaged this school holiday!
+Keep young artists engaged over the September break!

 Ages: 7 - 17 (mixed by activity with age-appropriate guidance)